abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 For that we'll have to write some code and set Hyper-Parameters for our new model, but before that we need a **lot** of images and to download them we'll use batch image downloader script.

+After we have our images, we can add them to our directory in a folder named ""